gamalthecreator/ASCIIfy/README.md

 - These programs are intended for educational and entertainment purposes.

-## License
-This program is provided under the MIT License.
-You are free to modify and distribute it as per the terms of the license.

 ## Contact
 If you have any questions or suggestions, feel free to contact me at s-gamal.shehata@zewailcity.edu.eg